Does My Family Need Family Counseling?

 iStock/Prostock-Studio

-How does family therapy work?
+How does family therapy work for communication?

 Family therapy is typically administered by mental health professionals—typically, a social worker or a therapist who has a specialty in marriage and family therapy.
-According to the American Association of Marriage And Family Therapy, family therapy typically lasts 12 sessions, though the duration will typically depend on the family, the mental health professional, and the challenges being addressed.
+According to the American Association of Marriage and Family Therapy, family therapy typically lasts 12 sessions, though the duration will often depend on the family, the mental health professional, and the challenges being addressed.
 Families might feel apprehensive about their first family systems therapy session as they might not fully understand the mechanisms of family psychotherapy.
 During the first family therapy session, the therapist may explain the family therapy process and their approach to treatment.
 Often, the family attending therapy will consist of those impacted by the concern, often within the immediate family unit.

 In later family therapy sessions, counselors, having gathered significant initial information, may focus on the most severe concerns in communication and family functioning.
-They could spend more time with the families experiencing distressing symptoms or individuals in the best position to make changes for the better through new communication skills, perspectives, or coping skills.
+They could spend more time with the family members experiencing distressing symptoms or individuals in the best position to make changes for the better through new communication skills, perspectives, or coping skills.
 They might make suggestions for improving communication, focus on defining family roles, or unpacking emotional problems.
 A mental health provider often has experience coming up with new strategies for solving problems and addressing problematic patterns involved in family issues.
 They can help many families improve their overall well-being.

 Licensed marriage and family therapists may also assign homework to complete between family therapy sessions to help resolve conflicts.
 The homework may be education on a new behavior to practice, a journal-writing topic, or a request to develop solutions to a problem.
 The next time you attend therapy, you may discuss the previous session’s homework and move forward from there.

 You may choose to go to a family therapist who practices in your city or work within the community mental health system for some family counseling services.
 Additionally, you could ask your primary care doctor if they can make a referral.
-You can also search for therapists through the American Association of Marriage And Family Therapy’s Therapist Locator tool.
+You can also search for therapists through the American Association of Marriage and Family Therapy’s Therapist Locator tool.
 Before you choose a family counselor, give them a summary of your concerns and any applicable mental health conditions and ask them if they are available for support.

 While some families may choose to participate in therapy together, other families may not have the cooperation of all family members.
 Or some individuals might experience family problems or challenging childhood events but hope to resolve them without another family member present.
 In these cases, individual therapy can be an option for working through troubled relationships.
 You can choose to attend individual counseling online or in person.
 Online child and family counseling or therapy can be attended on a smart device like a laptop or phone, and clients can choose between phone, video, or live chat sessions with their licensed therapist.